Bryce Mortlock: Later years

 Although he enjoyed a national reputation, Mortlock's passion for sensitive environmental relationships in urban design and practice was also recognised by his local community.
 He was a pioneer of what would become known as the Bushcare movement.
-In 1997 his efforts to preserve and regenerate bushland near his Cammeray home were commemorated with the renaming of the Vernon Street Reserve, ‘Mortlock Reserve’ – an honour rarely accorded to a living person.
+In 1997 his efforts to preserve and regenerate bushland near his Cammeray home were commemorated with the renaming of the Vernon Street Reserve, ‘Mortlock Reserve’.

-Mortlock died on 3 July 2004 at the Royal North Shore Hospital aged 82.
+Mortlock died on 3 July 2004 at the Royal North Shore Hospital, aged 82 years.